Use current environment instead of virtualenv for tox testenvs

 Use an isolated environment

 Running (especially third party software’s) tests in your system Python environment is dangerous.
-Always use this plugin in an isolated environment, such as Python virtualenv, Linux container, virtual machine or chroot.
+Always use this plugin in an isolated environment, such as a Linux container, virtual machine or chroot.
 You have been warned.

 Do not rely on virtualenv details